dagostinelli/hypatia/README.md

 - Paul Berner, et.al. - http://www.sedris.org/wg8home/Documents/WG80485.pdf

 **People**

+As I went a long, I also found that I needed help from people willing to talk to me about this.
+I credit those kind people here:

  - Jason Hughes
  - The librarians at the Austin Community College - Cedar Park, Texas